Day trips from Bacalar

 Kohunlich and the Río Bec ruins (about 1.5–2.5 hours, worth it for ruins fans)

-West toward the Campeche border sit quiet, jungle-wrapped Maya sites like Kohunlich, famous for its giant stucco masks, and Dzibanché.
-Far less crowded than Tulum or Chichén Itzá.
-You’ll want a car or a tour; it’s a full day.
+West toward the Campeche border sit quiet, jungle-wrapped Maya sites — Kohunlich, famous for its temple of giant stucco masks, and nearby Dzibanché.
+Far less crowded than Tulum or Chichén Itzá; you’ll sometimes have the place nearly to yourself.
+You’ll want a car or a tour, and it’s a full day with the drive.
+Worth it if ruins are your thing; skip if you’re only here for the water.

-A Caribbean beach town with actual sea, useful if you’re craving saltwater.
-But it’s a cruise port — lovely when no ship is in, overrun and pricey when one is.
-Check the cruise schedule before you commit the day.
+A Caribbean beach town with actual saltwater and a sandy malecón — useful if the freshwater lagoon has you craving the sea.
+But it’s a cruise port: easygoing and pleasant when no ship is in, crowded and marked-up when one is.
+Check the cruise calendar before you commit the day.
+Worth it on a quiet day; skip it entirely when a ship is docked.

 Honest take